-Great weight will be given to conserving the scenic beauty of Areas of Outstanding Natural Beauty, National Parks and the Outstanding Universal Value of the World Heritage Site, and their settings.
-Permission will only be granted for waste developments that do not result in unacceptable adverse impacts upon the special qualities that underpin the relevant designation.
-Proposals for major development in such areas will only be permitted in exceptional circumstances and where it can be demonstrated that they are in the public interest, where there are no suitable alternatives for meeting the need.
-Consideration will be given to the sustainability benefits of siting a development that meets a local need within an Area of Outstanding Natural Beauty.
+Great weight will be given to conserving the landscape and scenic beauty of Areas of Outstanding Natural Beauty, National Parks and the Outstanding Universal Value of the World Heritage Site, and their settings.
+Permission will only be granted for waste developments where it is demonstrated to the satisfaction of the Waste Planning Authority that do-they will not result in unacceptable adverse impacts upon the special qualities that underpin the relevant designation.

+Proposals for major development in such areas will only be permitted in exceptional circumstances and where it can be demonstrated they are in the public interest, where In satisfying these requirements, proposals must demonstrate that all of the following criteria are met to the extent that the benefits of granting planning permission outweigh any residual adverse impacts: